KasinSparks/DND-Inventory/README.md

 ## Config Webserver:
 0. Verify docker container started and you are logged into the container
+1. Run the following command (move data folder and change ownership and permissions)

+	a.) `/tmp/install`

-1. Install a text editor and modify the following fields in '/site_data/instance/production.cfg'
+2. Install a text editor and modify the following fields in '/site_data/instance/production.cfg'

 	a.)
 SECRET_KEY...
 Look up on Flask website on a good way to generate a secret SECRET_KEY